anna-stacey/NorthernInteriorGlossing/README.md

 12.  **The segmentation line has the same number of words as the transcription line.**
 Clitics can be an exception to this and require special handling.

+13. **Asterisks can be optionally used to mark words that are not in the target language (e.g., English words, onomatopoeia) which should be ignored by the system.
+If so, the word must be consistent across the transcription/segmentation/gloss lines: it must begin with an asterisk in all three, and have an identical form in all three.**
+For example, if you use the word Vancouver but want it to be ignored, it should appear as "\*Vancouver" in the transcription, segmentation, *and* gloss lines.
+Even the capitalization must be consistent.
+The purpose of this is so that users have a way to communicate to the system to ignore certain words -- if you want to input a sentence that has, say, a person's name, you want the system to ignore it, not try to segment and gloss it!
+At this stage, there is the added benefit of removing these words from training (so as not to feed the language-specific systems what is essentially garbage), and not evaluating on them (so we are more accurately evaluating on the target language).
 ## Boundary System
 The only distinction that is fundamentally important when breaking up morphemes is that of infixes vs. regular (linearly-attaching) morphemes.
 This is because infixes need to be specially handled to make sure morphemes are correctly identified.
 Consider a regular case:
 `morpheme1-morpheme2-morpheme3`